 - I noticed that most Japanese don’t eat on the go.
 I was having a snack while walking down the street and got some surprised looks.
 This custom probably helps keep the streets clean!

-- Another thing interesting thing Mike noticed was that we were the only ones wearing sunglasses.
+- Another interesting thing Mike noticed was that we were the only ones wearing sunglasses.
 I think we saw maybe one Japanese person wearing sunglasses during our entire two week trip!

 - When in public, a lot of Japanese wear surgical masks covering their nose and mouth.
 This is very common during hay fever season.
 People will also wear them if they are sick to prevent the spread of illness.